luke-clifton/themk.net/notes/historic/systemd.md

 title: systemd
 ---

-Systemd is a replacement for the old init script.
+Systemd is a replacement for the traditional init scripts.
 This is the program that is launched when linux boots, and is the parent of all other processes.